yashima/adventofcode/README.md

 The repository is set up like this:
 * main branch contains my utility classes and a template to start the new year with
-* for each year that I have participated I have created a branch called advent-YYYY that contains the "release" of my solutions as far as I got
+* for each year that I have participated I have created a branch called `advent-YYYY` that contains the "release" of my solutions as far as I got
 * changes to the utility files will be cherry-picked back to main.

 I realize this is probably an unusual structure but it is the best I could come up with that allows me to easily share my utility classes with myself each year and develop them "inline" with the solutions.
 I am not keen on writing a library for that.

+## Input Downloader

+I have recently added a class that helps manage my inputs and the tests described on the page for each puzzle.
+In order to use that a `config.properties` file with the following properties has to be placed in the `resources/` directory:

+* `session.cookie`
+* `input.storage.path`